 Projects per year

-Dr. Selda Oterkus joined the department of Naval Architecture, Ocean and Marine Engineering at University of Strathclyde as an assistant professor (lecturer) in August 2015.
-She is currently an associate professor (senior lecturer) and the vice-director of PeriDynamics Research Centre (PDRC).
+Prof Selda Oterkus joined the department of Naval Architecture, Ocean and Marine Engineering at University of Strathclyde as an assistant professor (lecturer) in August 2015.
+She is currently a professor (Chair) and the co-director of PeriDynamics Research Centre (PDRC).

 She received her PhD degree from the University of Arizona in mechanical engineering with minor degree in civil engineering and engineering mechanics.